 Ferment yourself at home with this sauerkraut/kim-chi/vegetable fermentation kit.
 Over the last 8 years we’ve tried fermenting in everything and with everything.
 We’ve tried fermenting on a small scale and a large scale.
 We’ve put together the best fermentation kit that we’ve been able to find.

 Glass is the perfect material in which to ferment.
-As the veggies ferment they become pretty acidic (up to a PH of 3.5); if you ferment in plastic the acidifying veggies leach flavour and chemicals from plastic over the (recommended) month of fermentation.
+As the veggies ferment they become pretty acidic (up to a PH of 3.5).
+If you ferment in plastic the acidifying veggies leach flavour and chemicals from plastic over a month of fermentation.
 Glass is great because you can see what your veggies are unto during their month of fermentation .
-This jar has a wide mouth to make it easier when packing the veggies in and it’s just the right size to fit in your fridge door once the fermenting is done.
+This jar has a wide mouth to make it easier when packing the veggies.
+Your fridge door should also be just the right size to fit this jar once the fermentation is just right.

 An airlock is essential when fermenting fruit or veggies.
 You don’t want fresh air to get into your Sauerkraut or mould WILL grow (nasty stuff, even if you scrape it off the spores go everywhere!) usually after 3 – 5 days.
-The problem is that veggies create carbon dioxide as they’re fermenting which can cause a tightly sealed container to explode if the gases can’t release.
+The problem is that veggies create carbon dioxide as they’re fermenting which can cause a tightly sealed container to explode if the gases can’t escape.
 This airlock lets gases out, without letting air in.
-This airlock is also a single piece of food-grade silicon which can be easily cleaned and cared for.
+Our airlock is also a single piece of food-grade silicon which can be easily cleaned.
 Other airlocks we’ve tried have 7 pieces that are impossible to clean, and rubber o-rings that break and start leaking.
 This airlock has made our fermenting life easy.